Rajanm001/Singapore/docs/extensibility.md

 ---

-## Adding New Step Types
+## How to Add a New Step Type

-The engine uses a plugin architecture that makes adding new step types straightforward.
-You don't need to modify the core execution engine - just implement a handler and register it.
+The workflow engine uses a plugin architecture that makes adding custom step types straightforward.
+You implement a handler class, register it with the global registry, and immediately use it in your workflow JSON configurations.
+No modifications to the core execution engine are required.

+### Overview of the Process

+1. **Define the parameter schema** using Zod for type-safe validation
+2. **Create a handler class** extending `BaseStepHandler`
+3. **Implement the `execute()` method** with your custom logic
+4. **Register the handler** with the global step registry
+5. **Use the step type** in workflow JSON configurations

+The step registry handles dispatching incoming workflow steps to your handler, and the executor manages context, retries, timeouts, and error handling automatically.

-### Example: Adding a WEBHOOK Step
+### Example: Adding a WEBHOOK Step Type

-Let's add a step type that sends HTTP webhooks to external systems.
+Let's walk through adding a step type that sends HTTP webhooks to external APIs.
+This demonstrates template variable resolution, error handling, and schema validation.

 #### Step 1: Define Parameter Schema

+Create a Zod schema for the step's parameters.
+This ensures type safety and validates workflow configurations at runtime:

 ```typescript
 // src/workflows/handlers/webhookStepHandler.ts